All businesses can benefit from more sales.

 1. Create a YouTube channel

-Once you add videos to YouTube, it’s easy to share them on other platforms.
+Once you add videos to YouTube, sharing them on other platforms is easy.

 Whether you’re embedding the video into your website or just sending a link, the YouTube platform makes it simple to accomplish this.

-As you’ll see shortly, you’re going to distribute your videos across lots of different platforms.
+As you’ll see shortly, you will distribute your videos across many different platforms.

 Uploading all your content to YouTube first will help save you time because you won’t need to make the same video more than once.

-Let’s look at an example so you can see what I’m talking about.
+Let’s look at an example to see what we’re talking about.

-Here’s a video I included in a blog post;
+Here’s a video we included in a blog post;

 Guess where it came from?

-I took it directly from my YouTube channel.
+We took it directly from Neil Patel’s YouTube channel.